RobotLocomotion/drake/drake/doc/cxx_inl.rst

 ``my_class.cc``
 ---------------

-The cc explicitly instantiates the templates (asks the compiler to emit object code for some pre-defined types)::
+The cc file explicitly instantiates the templates (is instructs the compiler to emit object code for some pre-defined types)::

   #include "my_class-inl.h"